ayanyan/auto-paren-mode/README.md

 1. Put the file into one of your load-paths.

-2. Write the following code in your init-file and restart Emacs.
+2. Write `(require 'auto-paren)` in your init-file and restart Emacs.

-    (require 'auto-paren)

 3. Execute `auto-paren-mode` in your buffer.